EUDR Compliance: Ensuring Your Products Are Deforestation-Free

 Mapular provides key services to help companies comply with the EUDR efficiently and effectively.
 Our expertise and solutions are designed to simplify the due diligence process, ensuring compliance while minimizing risks.
 We offer comprehensive services that include geolocation verification, remote-sensing analysis, and risk assessments.
 Through the use of high-resolution satellite and drone imagery, we can accurately locate production sites and monitor land-use changes to ensure that no deforestation has occurred since 31st December, 2020.
 Our advanced analytics, including the use of optical imagery, SAR, and LiDAR, help verify land use and forest health.
 In addition, our machine-learning algorithms assess compliance risks and create detailed due diligence reports that can be submitted to the EUDR information system.
 With mapular, companies gain access to accurate, efficient, and user-friendly solutions tailored to meet EUDR requirements.
 For more information and to arrange a consultation, visit our website or contact our sales team.
 Ensure your business is compliant and contributing to global sustainability efforts with mapular’s expert services.

-TL;DR: Common Questions
+Common Questions

 What is the EUDR and why was it introduced?